 On November 25th, while Cornwallis' forces were encamped at Gloucester Town, American forces would attack a unit of Hessian's which were guarding British eastern flank.
 The attack began in the area of present day Haddon Heights / Audubon along the Kings Road.

-The attacking Americans were made of a Morgan Rifleman, a unit of NJ Militia and a small group of French officers.
+The attacking Americans were made of a unit of Morgan Rifles, a unit of NJ Militia and a small group of French officers.
 The most famous being, the marquis de Lafayette.

 The attack was no more than a skirmish and militarily was not significant, but politically was important due to the presence of the marquis de Lafayette.
 This would be the first time the young Frenchman would lead American troops in battle.
 Much was made of the fact that British & Hessian forces were led by British General Lord Cornwallis.